How to Make Ice Cream Without an Ice Cream Maker

 What if I want to use an ice cream maker?

-Yes, if you try this method and decide that you’d rather have a machine do the work for you, I recommend a Cuisinart ice cream maker that is less than $50 on Amazon (affiliate link included).
+Yes, if you try this method and decide that you’d rather have a machine do the work for you, I recommend a Cuisinart ice cream maker.
 I got mine as a bridal shower gift years and years ago, and it has earned its spot in my kitchen come every summer.